 Note: The information on this page is intended mainly for the general public.
 The page aims at giving a general view of the diverse issues which come up for decision before the appellate courts.
-The full text of the judgment (normally in Maltese but occasionally in English when proceedings are conducted in the English language) is available on the website of the Ministry of Justice and Home Affairs (see Links page under "Other Information").
+The full text of the judgment (normally in Maltese but occasionally in English when proceedings are conducted in the English language) is available on the Justice Services website of the Parliamentary Secretariat responsible for Justice (see Links page under "Other Information").

 Court of Criminal Appeal – The Republic v.
 S.W. – 4/11/2009.
 Whether there is a right of appeal from a court ruling during a trial by jury – Article 485 of the Criminal Code: In the course of a trial by jury the accused filed an appeal contesting a ruling by the presiding judge that a question put to a witness by his defence counsel was inadmissible.
 The Court of Criminal Appeal held that there is no right of appeal from a court ruling delivered during a trial by jury, that is after the jury has been impanelled.
 An appeal can be filed by the accused only after a sentence following a guilty verdict.
 A trial by jury can only be interrupted for such intervals as the Criminal Court may deem necessary for the rest of the court, the witnesses, the jurors, and the accused, or if a Saturday, Sunday or public holiday intervenes.
 Cross reference: The Republic v.
 Clarissa Cachia Court of Criminal Appeal 26/1/2001.